Phase Diagram and Crossover Phases of Topologically Ordered Graphene Zigzag Nanoribbons: Role of Localization Effects: Crossover phase II

 \section{Crossover phase II}

-For undoped ZGNRs, there is another CO phase for $\Gamma\gg U$ but $U/t\lesssim 1$.
-We call this phase COII where the disorder strength $\Gamma$ is the dominant energy.
-As $\Gamma$ increases, the TO phase undergoes a gradual transition into the COII phase, as demonstrated in Figure \ref{phase_diagram_2}(e).
-Concurrently, the gap is progressively filled with states, as depicted in the upper graph of Figure \ref{Fluc1}(a).
-Similar to the COI phase (Fig. \ref{correlation_spin_charge}(a)) $\beta$ is finite with a significant variance.
-But there are no charge-transfer correlations between the zigzag edges (see the lower graph of Figure \ref{Fluc1}(a)).
-However, some fractional charges {\it may exist}, see Fig. \ref{Fluc1}(b).
-This is consistent with the following obtained results: (i) Some changes in the edge occupation number are $\delta n_{i,\sigma} \approx \pm1/2$. (ii) There are gap-edge states with $q_A \approx 1/2$.
-(Here $ q_A=\sum_{i\in A}|\psi_{i\sigma}(E)|^2$, where $\psi_{i\sigma}(E)$ is the HF eigenstate with energy $E$, see Ref.\cite{Yang2020}.
+For undoped ZGNRs, another crossover phase emerges when $\Gamma\gg U$ but $U/t\lesssim 1$.
+We call this phase crossover II where the disorder strength $\Gamma$ is the dominant energy.
+As $\Gamma$ increases, the topologically ordered phase undergoes a gradual transition into the crossover phase II, as depicted in Figure \ref{phase_diagram_2}(e).
+Concurrently, the gap is progressively filled with states, as illustrated in the upper graph of Figure \ref{Fluc1}(a).
+Similar to the crossover I phase (Figure \ref{correlation_spin_charge}(a)), $\beta$ is finite with a significant variance.
+However, in this phase, there are no charge-transfer correlations between the zigzag edges, as evident from the lower graph in Figure \ref{Fluc1}(a).
+Some fractional charges {\it may exist}, as shown in Figure \ref{Fluc1}(b), but they are expected to be subject to greater quantum fluctuations.

+This observation aligns with the following obtained results: (i) Some changes in the edge occupation number are $\delta n_{i,\sigma} \approx \pm1/2$. (ii) There are gap-edge states with $q_A \approx 1/2$.
+(Here $ q_A=\sum_{i\in A}|\psi_{i\sigma}(E)|^2$, where $\psi_{i\sigma}(E)$ is the Hartree-Fock eigenstate with energy $E$, see \cite{Yang2020}.
 The probability densities are summed over all sites of the A sublattice.)
-However, the variance of $q_A$ in the energy interval $[E-\delta E,E+\delta E]$ is large because $q_A$ varies substantially in this interval, as shown in Fig. \ref{Fluc1}(a).
-(But the disorder averaged mean charge value of the states in this energy interval is $e^-/2$.)
-Despite this, a fractional charge of a state in the interval $[E-\delta E,E+\delta E]$ near $E=0$ does {\it not} overlap significantly with the probability densities of other fractional and non-fractional states in the same energy interval, provided that $\delta E$ is small (for $U\sim t$ and $\Gamma\sim t$ this happens when $\delta E\sim 0.01t$).
-We believe that the interplay between localization and on-site repulsion is responsible for this effect.
-However, since a gap is absent, the fractional charges are less stable compared to the TO phase.
-We checked that several states in the same value of $\delta E$ overlap in the absence of on-site repulsion.
+However, although the mean value of $q_A$ is $1/2$, its variance in the energy interval $[E-\delta E, E+\delta E]$ is large because $q_A$ varies substantially within this interval, as shown in Figure \ref{Fluc1}(a).
+Despite this, a fractional charge of a state in the interval $[E-\delta E,E+\delta E]$ near $E=0$ does {\it not} overlap significantly with the probability densities of other fractional and non-fractional states in the same energy interval, provided that $\delta E$ is small (for $U\sim t$ and $\Gamma\sim t$, this happens when $\delta E\sim 0.01t$).
+(However, in the absence of on-site repulsion, multiple states with the same value of $\delta E$ overlap.)
+We posit that the interplay between localization and on-site repulsion accounts for these non-overlapping states, as previously discussed at the outset of Sec.\ref{Loc}.
+Nevertheless, the impact of quantum fluctuations \cite{GV2000} must not be disregarded, as significant overlap with states in the {\it adjacent} energy intervals may occur.
+(The Hartree-Fock calculation, which ignores quantum fluctuations, may thus overestimate the stability of fractional charges.)